 (b) Maintenance and wear parts: Tyres, SLI battery, brake pads, brake discs, additional auxiliary batteries (if relevant for commercial vehicles – e.g. for temperature controlled payload areas) .

-Refrigerant emissions shall be included if the refrigerant used has a GWP₁₀₀ value of 150 kg CO₂eq/kg or higher.
+Refrigerant emissions shall be included if the refrigerant used has a GWP₁₀₀ value of 150 or higher.
 Practitioners may also choose to report refrigerant emissions with a GWP₁₀₀ below this threshold as non-exhaust emissions.

-Additionally, the guidelines require the assessment of key components for potential replacement, such as the traction or storage battery in electric vehicles and the fuel cell stack in fuel cell electric vehicles.
-This assessment is necessary and required only if replacements are likely within the vehicle's typical operational lifetime.
-Any inclusions based on these considerations should be clearly justified.
+Additionally, the guidelines require the assessment of key components for potential replacement, such as the traction or storage battery in electric vehicles and the fuel cell stack in fuel cell electric vehicles, as outlined in paragraph 8.3.6.

 For certain items, including mandatory items, replacements might not be needed in the vehicle’s typical operational lifetime based on the supplier assessment.
 In these cases, exclusions made on this basis should be justified.

-8.3.6.2.3.
+8.3.5.2.3.
 Determination of Frequency